Police investigate weekend shootings happening less than 24 hours apart, one deadly

-PORTSMOUTH, Va. — Two shootings in less than 24 hours apart— one resulted in a death and the other incident sent a man to the hospital with serious injuries.
+PORTSMOUTH, Va. - Two shootings in less than 24 hours - one resulted in a death and the other incident sent a man to the hospital with serious injuries.

 Those who frequent the Old Towne section of the city were caught off guard.
 Johnny Satcher was had a meal at Old Towne Public House just a block away.